cesarenaldi/iniettore/migrating.md

 console.log(baz()) // 42
 ```

-This was going against the hierarchical nature of iniettore contexts.
-A child context might use some parent context bindings but the opposite was not possible (by design).
+This was going conflicting the hierarchical nature of iniettore contexts.
+A child context could know about some parent context bindings but the opposite was not desirable.
 The Blueprint `exports` was kinda introducing a logical dependency between the parent context and the details of the child context.
 This because one must know the name of the child context binding to export in the definition of the parent context blueprint binding.

-Iniettore v4 does not provide special methods/functions to create a blueprint, so it should not be with a surprise that it's not possible to define a "default export" of a child context.
+Iniettore v4 does not provide special methods/functions to create a Blueprint, so it should not be with a surprise that it's not possible to define a "default export" of a child context.

-Said that, one could still achieve something very similar.
+Said that, one could still achieve something very close to it.
 See example below.

 ```typescript